UWPCE-PythonCert/PythonCertDevel/source/modules/Exceptions.rst

 And that's that.

-But if your code *can't* continue on, you can re-raise the Exception:
+But if your code *can't* continue on, you can re-raise the exception:

 .. code-block:: python